 Any SecureSafe customer can activate data inheritance from their online account.
 The following overview shows how the data inheritance process is executed in the case of the passing away of a SecureSafe account owner.

 Data Inheritance process

-1. If a SecureSafe account owner (who has activated Data Inheritance) dies or is incapacitated, a multistep procedure follows in order to ensure the safe transfer of digital documents, files and passwords according to the wishes of the deceased.
+1. If a SecureSafe account owner (who has set up data inheritance) dies or is incapacitated, a multistep procedure follows in order to ensure the safe transfer of digital documents, files and passwords according to the wishes of the deceased.

-2. The so-called Authorised Activator initiates the Data Inheritance process with the help of an activation code, which he or she has received from the account owner in the form of a PDF or printed piece of paper.
-This document includes a 36-digit code along with instructions on how to proceed.
-The Authorised Activator is a person deemed trustworthy and chosen by the deceased.
+2. The so-called authorised activator initiates the data tnheritance process with the help of an activation code, which he or she has received from the account owner in the form of a PDF or printed piece of paper.
+This document includes a unique 36-digit code along with instructions on how to proceed.
+The authorised activator is a person deemed trustworthy and chosen by the deceased.
 Oftentimes this will be a family member, spouse or very close friend of the deceased.